PacifAIst/Proxyface/README.md

 ### 🎨 40+ pixel-art characters — or submit your own for a Community-based art
 ![Character gallery — Dev, Daruma, Console, Terminator](docs/screenshots/3_characters.png)

 Drop a sprite sheet in `sprites/art/yourname/` and run one sync script.
 Your character appears instantly.
-[Submit it to us](#submit-your-art) for priority review and a place in the official gallery.
+Submit it to us for priority for a place in the official gallery.

 ### 👁️ Eye tracking — opt-in, on-device to enhance interactivity
 MediaPipe face landmarker runs locally.
 The pupils follow your gaze.
 No video ever leaves your machine.